 Yes, it has snowed in Sydney, but just once.
-The memorable Sydney snow day occurred in 1836, which was over two centuries ago.
+The memorable Sydney snow day occurred in 1836, over a century ago.

 Does it Snow in Melbourne?

 Yes, it does snow in Melbourne, but it’s a rare occurrence.
-If you are planning a winter holiday in Melbourne, you don’t need winter clothes, but keep in mind that it can get very cold.
+However, if you are planning a winter holiday in Melbourne, you might need a warm coat as it can get very cold.